 I spent a lot of my time walking around looking for things to do to fill my boredom.
 (I have to stay here more days than I want to due to the fact I arrived late Friday evening and the Indian High Commission opens again on Monday).
-For a capital city (edit: Dodoma is the capital city of Tanzania, not Dar), this place is severely lacking entertainment but then again, I’m speaking from a tourist’s perspective.
+For a capital city, this place is severely lacking entertainment but then again, I’m speaking from a tourist’s perspective.
 The locals are perfectly fine with it.
 It’s especially terrible on Sundays when literally, everything is closed.
 I sat in my room reading or re-watching the World Series of Poker Main Event episodes for the umpteenth time (it never gets old).
 Luckily that evening, I found a Lebanese restaurant that was opened or I don’t know where I would’ve gotten dinner.
 I might’ve just bought from snacks from one of the stands on the street and called it a day.

 The National Museum in Dar didn’t have the prestige or class of a ‘National’ museum.
 They spray-painted directions to point out where they museum entrance was.
 It’s basically a big house with several floors, very hot inside, filled with random artifacts or pictures here and there, with lots of computer print-outs (with scattered typos) of descriptions.
 In 1940, when the museum was first started, this might’ve been a nice place but it’s 2010 now and I don’t think they’ve upgraded the place ever.
 It was quite empty when I was there so either I came at non-peak hours or this isn’t a particularly popular tourist attraction and the locals just don’t care for it.
 Bottom line, it’s an issue of money.